itjosephk2/Joseph-Keane-Piano-Portfolio/README.md

 ### Device compatibility

-    - The website has been tested on multiple devices, including:

-        - **MacBook Pro 15"**
+* MacBook Pro 13.3"

     No appearance, responsiveness nor functionality issues.

-        - **Dell Latitude 5300**
+* Dell P2417Hc 24″ Monitor

     No appearance, responsiveness nor functionality issues.

-        - **iPad Pro 12.9"**

-        No appearance, responsiveness nor functionality issues.

-        - **iPad Pro 10.5"**

-        No appearance, responsiveness nor functionality issues.

-        - **iPhone XR**

-        No appearance, responsiveness nor functionality issues.

-        - **iPhone 7**

-        No appearance, responsiveness nor functionality issues.

 ### Common Elements Testing

-    Landing page
+* Landing page

     **Hero**

         - Hero covers the size of the viewport.

         - Heading box always fits within page leaving a space between it and the border of the viewport.

     **Navigation Bar**

         - Hovering on the different navigation bar's links will trigger hover effect, underlning the text.

         - Clicking on the navigation bar's links will scrol to the correct section.

         - Navigation disapears on mobile and a scroll to top arrow appears.

     **Discography**

         - Audio Elements work and play the correct music.

         - Albums change from vertical to horizontal when on desktop

         - Album gets larger on tablet horizontal

     **Teaching**

         - Needs Attention.

-        - **Teaching**
+    **Teaching**

         - Needs attention.

-        - **Footer**
+    **Footer**

         - Clicking on the social media links will open the specific website on a new tab.

         - Hover effect works on links and links bring you to a new tab.

         - Footer changes from vertical to horizontal at the appropriate viewport width.

-    - 404 Error Page
+* 404 Error Page

     - Entering an incorrect address into the address bar will bring the customer back to the 404 error page.

     - Hovering on the homepage link will trigger hover effect, underlining the bring me home text.

     - Clicking on the homepage link will bring the customer back to the landing page.

 [Back to top ⇧](#pianist-portfolio)